turkishcoffee/FSOtranslations/README.md

 # FreeSO Translation
 FreeSO Translation is designed to offer The Sims Online and FreeSO (or derivatives) to be avaiable in other languages and countries.
 This is maintained by Zack Casey and the FreeSO community.

-If you wish to submit a constructed language, such as [Esperanto](https://en.wikipedia.org/wiki/Esperanto), that's perfectly fine.
-All languages are accepted.
+Object translation is not possible yet until an Edith replacement is written.

 ## How to Contribute
 * Install The Sims Online